 Step 3: Identifying Vulnerable Content

-Not all content is created equal in the eyes of AI.
-Some pages are naturally more susceptible to AI Overviews traffic loss than others.
-We categorize queries into four main intent buckets: Informational, Commercial, Transactional, and Navigational.
+Not all content is equally vulnerable to AI Overviews traffic loss.
+We categorise queries into four main intent buckets — Informational, Commercial, Transactional, and Navigational — and the risk varies dramatically between them.

 The Danger Zone: Informational Queries

 The pages most at risk are those answering simple, factual questions.
-These are “Informational” queries.
+These are informational queries, and AI Overviews handle them with precision.

 Examples include: